tursodatabase/libsql/README.md

 GitHub mirror, and you want to verify that it has not been altered, there are a couple of ways to do that.

-If you have an official release version of SQLite, and you are using the `sqlite3.c` amalgamation, then SHA3-256 hashes for the amalgamation are available in the [change log](https://www.sqlite.org/changes.html) on the official website.
-After building the `sqlite3.c` file, you can check that is authentic by comparing the hash.
-This does not ensure that the test scripts are unaltered, but it does validate the deliverable part of the code and only involves computing and comparing a single hash.
+If you have a release version of SQLite, and you are using the `sqlite3.c` amalgamation, then SHA3-256 hashes for the amalgamation are available in the [change log](https://www.sqlite.org/changes.html) on the official website.
+After building the `sqlite3.c` file, you can check that it is authentic by comparing the hash.
+This does not ensure that the test scripts are unaltered, but it does validate the deliverable part of the code and the verification process only involves computing and comparing a single hash.

 For versions other than an official release, or if you are building the `sqlite3.c` amalgamation using non-standard build options, the verification process is a little more involved.
-The `manifest` file at the root directory of the source tree ([example](https://sqlite.org/src/artifact/bd49a8271d650fa8)) contains either a SHA3-256 hash (for newer files) or a SHA1 hash (for older files) for every source file in the repository.
+The `manifest` file at the root directory of the source tree contains either a SHA3-256 hash (for newer files) or a SHA1 hash (for older files) for every source file in the repository.
 You can write a script to extracts hashes from `manifest` and verifies the hashes against the